damsheer/damsheer.GitHub.io/index.md

 ### Volunteer
 I have given classes to the primary school, and I have raised fundraising for non-developed regions.

-I was the outstanding volunteer in 2015.
+I was an outstanding volunteer in 2015.

 ---